ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-load-balancer.md

 Internal = no public IP or Elastic IP; internal DNS name

 ### SSL on ELB
+One of the key features of ELB is the ability to terminate SSL connections for instances in the load balancing group - SSL is still a highly compute intensive process for webservers.
+In this configuration, the HTTPS client uses port 443 to communicate with the ELB and the ELB communicates on port 80 to the web server instances in the autoscaling group.

+Managing the certificate on the ELB is always the magic... in fact, managing certs in general is the magic.
+There are three options.

+1. Use the new AWS Certificate Manager service.
+Especially cool now that it is integrated with Elastic Bean Stalk -  nifty and FREE!

+2. Use a certificate from IAM.

+3. Upload your own.

 ## Autoscaling and ELB Problems
 General Config Problems: